opendocsg/slw-judgments-backfill/2008_SGHC_53/report.md

 In regard to Issue 9, Carrier sought to rely upon the House of Lords decision in _Smith New Court_ for their contention that credit has to be given for the US$424,292.40 worth of Goods which were actually delivered to Lee Meng on 30 June 2006.

-112    Carrier also cited _Raiffeisen Zentralbank Osterreich AG v Archer Daniels Midland Co_ [2007] 1 SLR 196 for the principle that the measure of damages in deceit cases is generally the difference between the “contract price” of transaction induced by the fraudulent misrepresentation and the true market value of the asset purchased on the date of the contract.
+112    Carrier also cited _Raiffeisen Zentralbank Osterreich AG v Archer Daniels Midland Co_ <span class="citation">[2007] 1 SLR 196</span> for the principle that the measure of damages in deceit cases is generally the difference between the “contract price” of transaction induced by the fraudulent misrepresentation and the true market value of the asset purchased on the date of the contract.

 113    DBS, on its part, submitted that the proper measure of damages in an action in deceit is an award that serves to put the plaintiff into the position it would have been in if the misrepresentation had not been made to it, and not into the position it would have been in if the representation had been true.
 (This, of course, is the well known distinction between the tortious measure of damages and one based on contractual principles.)
 Accordingly, DBS submitted that it should be entitled to recover the entire sum of US$1,395,748.02 which it was induced to pay under the LC as a result of the Representation in DO50191.
 It argued that the amount of Goods actually delivered to Lee Meng on 30 June 2006 was irrelevant to the computation of damages.